MirRoR4s/MIT-6.031-Software-Construction/lecture/03-testing.md

 You’ve already seen and used these concepts on problem set 0.
 You were given some specifications for Java methods and asked to write an implementation for each one.
 You were also given a test suite for each method that you could run to see if your implementation obeyed the spec.

-It turns out that this is a good pattern to follow when designing a program from scratch.
-In *test-first programming*, you write the spec and the tests before you even write any code.
+It turns out that this is a good pattern to follow when designing a program **from scratch**（从零开始）.
+In **test-first programming**, you write the spec and the tests before you even write any code.
 The development of a single function proceeds in this order:

 1. **Spec**: Write a specification for the function.
 2. **Test**: Write tests that exercise（验证） the specification.